keerthana-m-18/git-demo/README.md

 #Git Demo
 ##CDSE

-github is a version control platform
+github is a version control platform.